Quinoa Salad with Roasted Red Beets, Oranges and Pomegranate

-In the meantime, this salad is more than plenty to get you on your way to learning more about Maria’s style and beautiful approach to food.
+In the meantime, this quinoa salad is more than plenty to get you on your way to learning more about Maria’s style and beautiful approach to food.
 It’s fresh and vibrant, and sure enough, it was truly party-worthy.
-The colors and flavors are stunning, and all the ingredients I love about wintertime are showcased: deep, earthy beets, glistening pomegrante seeds, and brilliant citrus.
+The colors and flavors are stunning, and all the ingredients I love about wintertime are showcased: deep, earthy beets, glistening pomegranate seeds, and brilliant citrus.
 The original recipe calls for blood oranges, but it was a little early for that yet, at least here.
 I used some rosy Cara Cara oranges, and it was perfect.
-It’s a showstopper, whether you make it for a potluck, as I have, or as part of a meal with your family.
+This quinoa salad is a showstopper, whether you make it for a potluck, as I have, or as part of a meal with your family.

 Quinoa Salad with Roasted Red Beets, Oranges and Pomegranate